bufbuild/protoc-gen-validate/README.md

   string x = 1 [(validate.rules).string.pattern = "(?i)^[0-9a-f]+$"];
   ```

-- **prefix/suffix/contains/not_contains**: the field must contain the specified substring in an optionally explicit location.
+- **prefix/suffix/contains/not_contains**: the field must contain the specified substring in an optionally explicit location, or not contain the specified substring.

   ```protobuf
   // x must begin with "foo"